muuvy/muuvy-backend/README.md

 ### Setup

-To compile the entire project, run "mvn install".
+To compile the entire project, run `mvn install`.

-To run the application, run "mvn thorntail:run" and open http://localhost:8080/hello .
+To run the application, run `mvn thorntail:run` and open http://localhost:8080/hello .